Local elections 2025: Hour-by-hour guide to results

 Counting begins in the Runcorn & Helsby by-election and in four of the six mayoral contests: Doncaster, Greater Lincolnshire, North Tyneside and West of England.

-Only one of the 23 local authorities holding elections, Northumberland, is due to count and declare overnight.
+Four of the 23 local authorities holding elections will start counting: Hertfordshire, Lincolnshire, Northumberland and Staffordshire.

+Only one, Northumberland, is due to report all its results overnight; the other three will announce some results overnight, with the rest of the seats being declared later on Friday.

 – 2am, Friday May 2